Charles Edensor Heathcote

 Brigadier-General Charles Edensor Heathcote, CB, CMG, DSO (8 April 1875 – 6 September 1947) was a senior British Army officer during the First World War.

-Biography
+Early life

 Born on 8 April 1875, Charles Edensor Heathcote was educated at Bedford School.

+Early military career

-He received his first commission as a Second Lieutenant in the King's Own Yorkshire Light Infantry in March 1894.
+He received his first commission as a Second Lieutenant in the King's Own Yorkshire Light Infantry (KOYLI) in March 1894.
 He was promoted to the rank of lieutenant on 30 January 1898.
 Two years later, he was in January 1900 appointed to a staff position as Superintendent of Gymnasia at Malta, and promoted the rank of captain on 23 April 1900.
-He served with the Royal West African Frontier Force, between 1904 and 1909, took part in the Onitsha Hinterland Expedition, between 1904 and 1905, and further operations in the Southern Nigeria Protectorate.
+He was back with his regiment in January 1903.
+He subsequently served with the Royal West African Frontier Force, between 1904 and 1909, where he took part in the Onitsha Hinterland Expedition, between 1904 and 1905, and further operations in the Southern Nigeria Protectorate.

+He was promoted to the rank of major in November 1913.